 Types of Night Vision Scopes

-Night vision devices use special technology to allow you to see in low light environments.
+Night vision devices use special technology to allow you to see in low-light environments.
 Devices use either an image intensifier tube (IIT) or a camera sensor to transmit images to the viewer.
-Night vision scopes that use an IIT are classified in generations, ranging from Gen 0 to Gen 3 Plus.
+Night vision scopes that use an IIT are classified into generations, ranging from Gen 0 to Gen 3 Plus.

 Gen 0